CWRUbotix/rov-24/src/surface/rov_flir/README.md

 ## Settings

-In the config folder are the nodes from the spinnaker api, these are different from ROS nodes.
+In the config folder are the nodes from the spinnaker API, these are different from ROS nodes.
 They are basically settings of the cameras.
 Each setting in the config file has a `name` which is the name of the ROS parameter, a `type` which is the data type of the field, and finally each setting has a `node` which is the name of the setting in spinnaker.

 ## Launch files